 - 4 Flow Weaver Review Gameplay

 - 5 Flow Weaver is full of Glitches and Not Enough Playthrough Testing

 - 6 Glitches aside, Flow Weaver VR is an Interesting Universe

 - 8 Does Flow Weaver cause motion sickness?

 - 9 Final Thoughts On Flow Weaver Review

 In an escape room in real life, usually, you are locked in a room with a series of puzzles around you, and you need to crack them in time, usually finding some kind of key, that will ultimately unlock the room.

-Flow Weaver is a type of VR escape room.
+Flow Weaver is a type of VR escape room or adventure game.
 You need to solve various puzzles to try and escape the evil necromancer who has cursed you to this fate.

 There is also some pretty good voice acting and some cut scenes that help fill in some back story.
 Unfortunately, you can not skip these cut scenes.
 This becomes a problem later on if you have to re-do a level or you accidentally click on a stone by mistake.

 You are a wizard who is stuck in a stationary, magically bound chair.
 So that means you play this game sitting down and don’t really move.
 If you attempt to move out of the seated stationary play area, you are presented with a “please return to your seat” overlay.
 Get used to seeing this image.